 - Design – navigate and interact with the project's design documents, inspect object properties and place review comments.
 The view applies to the current (latest) project revision, and uses the Web Viewer interface.

 - Tasks – view and interact with a flow-type interface that presents all Tasks (activity jobs) that apply to the currently project.

 - Releases – view summary information on all Releases for the current project, each of which can be opened in the Manufacturing Portal view.
 This in turn provides sub-views for the release package files, design documents and supply data in that selected release.

 - Activities – view active or closed Process workflow Activities that apply to the current project.

 - History – browse a progressive timeline of major events relating to the project, including its creation, commits, releases, and clones.
-Each time a supported event happens in association with the project, that event is added to the timeline as a dedicated tile with various actions supported where applicable.
+Each time a supported event happens in association with the project, that event is added to the timeline as a dedicated tile with various actions (such as design data comparisons) supported where applicable.

 ► See Management of a Specific Project for more information.